-At the end of the house was a two-storey open-fronted barn that was used as undercover parking, with a storage room above.
-Christie, Peter and local architect Roderick James have turned the open space below into a playroom and created an en suite master bedroom above.
+Layout At the end of the house was a two-storey open-fronted barn that was used as undercover parking, with a storage room above.
+Christie and Peter have turned the open space below into a playroom and created an en suite master bedroom above.
 They also added a guest bathroom

 ‘We were always keen to move to a big house when we could.
 I spent my childhood in a sprawling home in a village in Wiltshire and hoped our children could enjoy a similar childhood in the country, too.’

 The strongly coloured walls – many based on colours that the couple enjoyed in their former home – also make a good backdrop for the large and varied collection of prints and paintings displayed throughout the house.
 ‘I’ve been collecting since I was a teenager.
 And Peter and I have been buying together for a long time, too, as well as inheriting them over the years,’ says Christie.